Reducing Youth Exposure to Alcohol Advertising

 What do we mean when we talk about the “social host” in Wisconsin?

 In Wisconsin, the term “social host” describes an adult (age 18 or older) who allows or fails to take action to prevent underage drinking in location they own, rent occupy and control.
 The term “social host” is generic and has different meaning in different states and in context, what you read or hear about other states may not apply in Wisconsin.

 What do youth need to drink illegally?

 Alcohol and a place to drink it.
 Remove either or both, and you prevent underage drinking.
-Wisconsin's social host law reduces youth access to alcohol by making it illegal to provide a location for underage drinking.
+Wisconsin's social host law (PDF)reduces youth access to alcohol by making it illegal to provide a location for underage drinking.
 Alcohol: It has been illegal to Purchase, Pour or Provide Alcohol to any underage individual except your offspring or spouse for years.

 Where do youth get alcohol?
 Most alcohol consumed illegally by youth is:

 - Legally purchased and pilfered or